carminecoppola/Exercises_DataBase_Course/README.md

 # Repository Structure

 The repository is organized as follows:
+- ER-Diagrams: Contains the ER diagrams for the three sample databases.
+- Coding: Contains the SQL code for the queries and triggers in the three sample databases.

-1) Asta: Contains the auction-related database.
+    1) Asta Database: Contains the auction-related database.
         - Populating: This folder contains SQL scripts to populate the database with sample data.
         - Query: This folder contains exercises where you need to write SQL queries to solve them.
+        - Trigger: Contains SQL triggers that are executed when certain events occur in the database.
         - Solutions: This folder contains the solutions to the exercises.
-2) Azienda: Contains the company-related database.
+    2) Azienda Database: Contains the company-related database.
         - Populating: This folder contains SQL scripts to populate the database with sample data.
         - Query: This folder contains exercises where you need to write SQL queries to solve them.
+        - Trigger: Contains SQL triggers that are executed when certain events occur in the database.
         - Solutions: This folder contains the solutions to the exercises.
-3) Ospedale: Contains the hospital-related database.
+    3) Ospedale Database: Contains the hospital-related database.
         - Populating: This folder contains SQL scripts to populate the database with sample data.
         - Query: This folder contains exercises where you need to write SQL queries to solve them.
+        - Trigger: Contains SQL triggers that are executed when certain events occur in the database.
         - Solutions: This folder contains the solutions to the exercises.
 # Instructions

 To prepare for the written exam, please follow these steps: